 When choosing your pieces, please think carefully about what you can play confidently.
 It's much better to play something you're familiar with really well, than to overstretch yourself with something new that you haven't had time to practise.

 Sight reading is a really important skill for an orchestral musician to develop, so we also ask you to play two pieces of sight reading - one prepared and one unprepared.
 For the prepared piece you'll have a few minutes to study the music and practice before your audition, when you're warming up.
 For the unprepared piece you'll have 30 seconds to look through the music in the audition itself when you can work out fingerings and/or sing through the music if you find this helpful.
 The adjudicators will ask you to play both pieces during your audition.

 For your prepared pieces, you can choose whether or not you wish to be accompanied.
 NCO doesn't provide an accompanist because there isn't sufficient time for you to get to know each other in the time before your audition.
 So if you would like to be accompanied, you need to bring your own accompanist.
 The following website may help you to find an accompanist should you decide you would prefer to be accompanied: www.pianoaccompanists.com.
 There's no disadvantage to playing unaccompanied, so please think about what will make you feel most comfortable.

 Please note that recorded accompaniment is not permitted.

 There will usually be two people listening to your audition.
 They will introduce themselves and ask you what you are going to play.
 They are very experienced and understand what it is like to feel nervous.
 They are also very friendly and want to hear you play your best.

 We film every audition.
 This is because we have different teams of adjudicators around the country and we need to make sure that marking is consistent.
-Moderation is done by the Artistic Director and Principal Conductor and specialised instrument tutors; they are the only people who will see the videos.
+Footage will be held in accordance with Data Protection guidelines and will not be used for any other purpose than moderation which is carried out by specialised instrument tutors.

 Notes for particular instruments